Home / Blog / Competitor Keyword Analysis: Free Tools, Steps, SEO + PPC

 Paid search competitors bid on the same keywords you target in Google Ads or other platforms.
 You can identify them by searching your target keywords and noting which domains run ads.
 Look at both the top ads above organic results and the shopping ads if applicable.

-You do not need expensive subscriptions to extract competitor keywords.
+You do not need expensive subscriptions to run a free competitor keyword analysis.
 Free tools and trial accounts give you enough data to build a strong keyword list for both organic rankings and paid search campaigns.
-The key is knowing which tools to use and how to extract the most valuable information quickly.
 This step shows you exactly how to pull competitor keywords using resources that cost nothing.

 Start with Google Keyword Planner, which is free when you create a Google Ads account.
 You do not need to run active campaigns or spend money.
 Navigate to Tools & Settings, then Keyword Planner.
 Choose "Discover new keywords" and enter your competitor's homepage URL instead of keyword ideas.
 Google analyzes the site and suggests keywords related to that domain's content.